MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/troubleshooting.md

 docker-signal -pid=<id>
 ```

-The output files will be located in the root directory docker is running in.
-The default directory is `C:\Program Files\Docker`.
+The output files will be located in the data-root directory docker is running in.
+The default directory is `C:\ProgramData\Docker`.
 The actual directory can be confirmed by running `docker info -f "{{.DockerRootDir}}"`.

 The files will be `goroutine-stacks-<timestamp>.log` and `daemon-data-<timestamp>.log`.